By Deeyoung MaLinkedInWebsiteMay 5, 20268 min readPayroll & TipsReviewed July 17, 2026

 Some restaurants have staff sign off at end of shift.
 Takes a minute.
 Saves hours of reconstruction later.

-Check the official Ontario tips and gratuities guide and BC tips and gratuities rules before changing policy.
+Check the official Ontario tips and gratuities, BC tips and gratuities, and Saskatchewan gratuities and tips guidance before changing policy.
 For the operating model, read how to split tips fairly; for payout math, use the restaurant tip calculator.

 FAQ